 Global widespread use of drugs is rapidly increasing and presents major challenges to health and justice services around the world.
 The United Nations World Drug Report (2019) estimated 585,000 people died globally from the use of drugs in 2017, and 35 million were estimated to be suffering from drug use disorders.

-The National Drug and Alcohol Research Centre (NDARC) at UNSW Sydney, is recognised internationally as a Research Centre of Excellence and is a World Health Organisation Collaborating Research Centre.
+The National Drug and Alcohol Research Centre (NDARC) at UNSW Sydney, is recognised internationally as a Research Centre of Excellence.

 NDARC generates high quality research to develop and improve approaches to both prevention and treatment of addiction related problems, and to inform the National Drug Policy.
 NDARC is committed to increasing the knowledge of both the community and policy makers on alcohol and drug related harms, effective treatments and interventions, and creating impact through informing clinical practice.